Amogh050/Scribble/README.md

 # Scribble

 Scribble is a fun and interactive multiplayer drawing and guessing game where players take turns drawing an assigned word while others try to guess it.
-Compete with friends or random players in a fast-paced game that challenges your creativity and word-guessing skills!
+Compete with friends in a fast-paced game that challenges your creativity and word-guessing skills!

 ## Download APK
 Want to try the game?
 Download the latest APK and start playing! 🎮